-During this project, we will use the information gathered by our Community Teams to carry out detailed research into Scotland’s rock art.
+During Scotland's Rock Art Project, we used the information gathered by our Community Teams to carry out detailed research into Scotland’s rock art.
 This is the first nationwide project to investigate prehistoric carvings and their contexts across the whole country.
-Studying the carvings at national, regional, and local scales offers exciting opportunities to explore relationships between the rock art and the contexts in which it was created.
+Studying the carvings at a range of scales offered exciting opportunities to explore relationships between the rock art and the contexts in which it was created.

 Carved stones of all periods are a priceless and vulnerable part of Scotland's heritage.
 How should we best research, conserve, protect, and engage them?
 The Carved Stones Research Framework provides informed answers!